This article summarises the appeal of Audemars Piguet (AP) in easy-to-understand terms , with terminology hints provided for technical terms.

 Q4.
 How often is maintenance performed?

-Reference Links & Next Actions
+Helpful Links & Next Actions

 *The figures in the text are estimates at the time of writing.
 They may vary depending on exchange rates, stock availability, and the condition of the individual item.
 Actual sales vary greatly depending on the channel.